AdobeDocs/audience-manager.fr-FR/help/using/integration/gpt-aam-destination/gpt-aam-modify-api.md

 >Depending on how you want to integrate with [!DNL DFP], you only need some of the lines in the code sample above:
 >
 >* Intégration côté client : utilisez les lignes 1-3 uniquement.
->* Intégration côté serveur : aucune des lignes n&#39;est nécessaire.
+>* Intégration côté serveur : aucune des lignes n'est nécessaire.
 >* Ingest [!DNL DFP] log files for reporting in [!DNL Audience Manager]: use lines 4-6 only.
 This code inserts the value of the `aam_uuid` cookie into the logs so they can be ingested for reporting.